 Some buyers noticed powder does not dissolve well in cold water.

 Helps to reduce the appearance of deep lines and wrinkles.
 Reduces advanced lines around the nose and eyes.
 Bottle contains 150 individual capsules.
 Easy to swallow.
 Bottle designed to fit into any tiny bag.

 May take a few weeks of consistent use to see any effect around the face.

 This collagen supplement powder is soy-free, dairy-free, gluten-free, non-GMO, and is compatible with most dietary restrictions, making it a great choice for anyone with allergies.
-Offering 10 grams of collagen peptides per serving and adding support to joints, this supplement powder aids in movement and recovery.
+Offers 10 grams of collagen peptides per serving and adds support to joints, aiding in movement and recovery.